koenrane/KR-new-site/content/welcome-to-the-pond.md

 I hope to speak loudly and carry a small ego.
 I want to enjoy my wins and honorably acknowledge my mis-predictions.

 ## Bounty for bad analogies I've made since 2022
 Analogies can be useful; analogies can be deadly.
-For an analogy to be appropriate, it has to highlight how two analogous situations _share the relevant mechanisms._ For example, an [analog computer](https://en.wikipedia.org/wiki/Analog_computer) obeys the same differential equations as certain harmonic oscillators, and so by "reasoning" using the "analogy" of an electrical circuit with such-and-such voltages and resistances, we can accurately predict physical systems of pendulums and springs:
+For an analogy to be useful, it has to highlight how two analogous situations _share the relevant mechanisms._ For example, an [analog computer](https://en.wikipedia.org/wiki/Analog_computer) obeys the same differential equations as certain harmonic oscillators.
+By "reasoning" using the "analogy" of an electrical circuit with such-and-such voltages and resistances, we can accurately predict physical systems of pendulums and springs:
  ![](computer-analogy.png)

  However, in AI alignment, folks seem to be less careful.
 Does "evolution" "finding" the human genome tell us anything about the difficulty of "inner alignment" in "selection processes"?
 What are the proposed mechanisms?
 I think that I am more careful - and that I have been for a while.